 Okay, my job is making me miserable.
 What now?

 So if these resonated with you, and you’re starting to realize maybe you really are super miserable at your job… what now?
 Do you quit?
 How/when do you quit?
 That’s up to you, and will depend on your unique situation.

 For me personally, I was so miserable that I knew I wouldn’t perform well in job interviews.
 I didn’t have enough paid time off to take off or leave work early for interviews, and my resume was in serious need of revision that I didn’t have the mental capacity to do.
 Plus, I also wanted to make sure I didn’t just take the first job that came along out of desperation.
 After a lot of consideration and analyzing my financial situation, I decided to quit first before finding another job.

-Not everyone has the financial ability to do this, and if it had been a few years prior I wouldn’t have either.
+Not everyone has the financial ability to do this, and if this had been a few years prior I wouldn’t have either.
 That isn’t going to be the option for everyone, and I strongly feel you should analyze your financial situation before making a move like that.
 It isn’t something to be taken lightly.
-I knew I wanted to quit that job four months before I actually did.
+I knew I wanted to quit that job months before I actually did.
 If you don’t have the financial means to just quit, make a plan that works for you so you can get out of there as soon as you can.